AndyObtiva/glimmer/README.markdown

 ## Girb (Glimmer irb) Command

-With Glimmer installed, you may run want to run `girb` instead of standard `irb` to have SWT preloaded and the Glimmer library required and included for quick Glimmer coding/testing.
+With Glimmer installed, you may want to run `girb` instead of standard `irb` to have SWT preloaded and the Glimmer library required and included for quick Glimmer coding/testing.

 ## Glimmer DSL Syntax